UCFB is a college of Bucks New University and this course is available to applicants from the UK, EU and EEA only.

-The media landscape has changed almost beyond recognition in recent years following a digital revolution which has paved the way for a 24-hour rolling news agenda.
-In that time, sports journalism has also developed to become the fastest growing sector in UK media.
+The media landscape has changed almost beyond recognition in recent years following a digital revolution which has paved the way for a 24-hour rolling news agenda on TV and the internet.
+In that time, sport journalism has also developed to become the fastest growing sector in UK media.

 Teaching and Learning